Physics Human Resources Support

 If you already have a candidate in mind, ensure that the qualifications match the candidate’s background, and instruct them to include these requirements in their resume or CV when applying.

-Students must apply to the job posting as soon as it goes live, including their resume, cover letter, and at least three references.
+Students must apply to the job posting as soon as it goes live, including their resume and/or cover letter, and at least three references.

 They will need to complete a new employee payroll packet, including an I-9 form, within the first three days of employment and submit it to ASU Human Resources (if not currently active in the system).